JayeshThamke/books/README.md

+## Recommended list of books for software developers

-Code Complete (2nd edition) by Steve McConnell Pragmatic Programmer by Andy Hunt and Dave Thomas Structure and Interpretation of Computer Programs Introduction to Algorithms by ThomasHCormen
+1. Code Complete (2nd edition) by Steve McConnell
+2. Pragmatic Programmer by Andy Hunt and Dave Thomas
+3. Structure and Interpretation of Computer Programs
+4. Introduction to Algorithms by ThomasHCormen
-Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin
+5. Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin
-Refactoring: Improving the design of existing code
+6. Refactoring: Improving the design of existing code
-Art of Computer Programming
+7. Art of Computer Programming
-CODE: The Hidden Language of Computer Hardware and Software Programming Perls
+8. CODE: The Hidden Language of Computer Hardware and Software
+9. Programming Perls
-Design Patters
+10. Design Patters
-The Mythical Man-Month
+11. The Mythical Man-Month
-Working Effectively with Legacy Code
+12. Working Effectively with Legacy Code